30 tabs for $113.95

-Jardiance is not for people with type 1 diabetes.
+Diabetes type 1 cannot be treated with Jardiance.
 It may increase their risk of diabetic ketoacidosis (increased ketones in the blood or urine).

 Before Taking Jardiance

-Before you take Jardiance, tell your healthcare provider about all of your medical conditions, including if you have kidney problems.
-Also, tell your healthcare provider if you have liver problems; have a history of infection of the vagina or penis; have a history of urinary tract infections, or have problems with urination.
+Tell your healthcare provider about all of your medical conditions, including kidney problems, before you take Jardiance.
+Also, let your healthcare provider know if you have liver issues; if you have a history of vaginal or penis infections; if you have had urinary tract infections; or if you have difficulty urinating.

-Also, tell your healthcare provider if you are eating less, or there is a change in your diet; have or have had problems with your pancreas, including pancreatitis or surgery on your pancreas; drink alcohol very often, or drink a lot of alcohol in the short term (“binge” drinking).
+Additionally, make sure your healthcare provider knows if you’re eating less or changing your diet; if you have problems with your pancreas, including pancreatitis or surgery on your pancreas; or if you consume a lot of alcohol in a short time period (“binge drinking”).